thegoatinthemachine/thegoatinthemachine.github.io/work_experiences/2016-01-charem_isd-field_tech.md

 Field Technician
 Char-Em ISD - Charlevoix, MI
 January 2016 to May 2016

 Provide temporary support during senior engineer's leave

- - Support senior engineers as needed
+ - Supported senior engineers at their direction
- - Provide phone support for end-users
+ - Provided remote and in-person support for end-users
- - Perform minor administration tasks under senior guidance
+ - Used a ticket system to communicate with users and other IT staff
+ - Installed and configured software, printers, and cabling
+ - Imaged Windows computers with PXEboot using Microsoft Deployment Toolkit (MDT) and Windows Deployment Services (WDS)